 - Bugs (software errors): keystroke errors in model source code, unclosed loops, registers not set properly, etc.

 - Malfs (hardware faults): malfunctions in the technical equipment used to run the model, equipment capabilities, available bandwidth, etc.

 3. Input UncertaintyThis is uncertainty in the data describing the reference (base case) system and in the external driving forces that influence the system.

 3.1.
 Uncertainty about the external driving forces and their magnitudes -- especially drivers not under the control of policymakers.
 Model-users tend to assume they have control of system simply because they've identified the Xs.
+This can be exacerbated when a congeries of actual measurements is given a single symbolic name for convenience.
+One is then at risk of treating this composite variable as if it were a real-world measurement.
+(See the model of coups in sub-Saharan Africa.)
 There is also uncertainty regarding the system response to these forces, leading to model structure uncertainty.

 3.2.
 Uncertainty about the system data (e.g., land-use maps, data on infrastructure, business registers, etc.) on which the model will operate.
 These may be in error in a variety of ways.
 The information may be wrong, outdated, missing, or (more subtly) be from outside the problem situation.
 Examples:

 a) The predictive sample of the 1936 US presidential election, in which the target population (context) was "all registered voters" but the sampling frame (system data) comprised mostly lists of phone numbers.
 The two did not coincide: during the Depression, many voters did not have telephones, and those who did not voted differently from those who did.